A Guide to Buying Your First Boat on a Budget: PART I

 Paying For a New Boat

-Take the money you would put out on a loan instead and rathole it.
+Take the money you would put out on a loan instead and save it.
 Once you start saving, leave it alone and don’t spend it on anything else.
 My mom always said if you can’t steal it, don’t buy it.
 She was a wise woman who always paid cash for almost everything she bought.

 Nothing is a better feeling than owning something outright with pinks in hand.
 Really gives you a good feeling.
 Set aside a budget and stick to it.
 You can do it!

 So, you've saved and saved for a year and now have $2,500.00 cash to spend on a boat?
 Now comes the fun part.
 Let’s start looking for a boat.
-You can go on Craig's list first and find a 1998 Bayliner Capri 17.5 foot with the Mercruiser 3.0 stern drive.
+You can go on Craigslist first and find a 1998 Bayliner Capri 17.5 foot with the Mercruiser 3.0 stern drive.
 And he’s asking $2,995.00 or an offer.

 Talking to the Seller